azhrzf/desktop-execution-efficiency/README.md

-# Desktop Application Efficiency Tracker
+# Desktop Execution Application Efficiency Tracker

 ## Overview

-The **Desktop Application Efficiency Tracker** is a powerful tool designed to monitor and test the efficiency of desktop applications while they are running.
+The **Desktop Execution Application Efficiency Tracker** is a powerful tool designed to monitor and test the efficiency of desktop applications while they are running.
 It provides valuable insights into various performance metrics, including:

 - **CPU Usage**
 - **Physical Memory Usage**